ccollicutt/vmware-cloud-deploy/README.md

 # vmware-cloud-deploy

 Deploy OVA images using cloudinit to a VMWare ESXi instance.
-This is purely a script tying together other components, but I had to do a bit of digging and trial and error to get this working so here it is for everyone.
+This is purely a script tying together other components, but I had to do a bit of digging online and trial and error to get this working so here it is for everyone.

 Tested with:
 - VMWare ESXi 6.7.0